srose/kata-starter-java/README.md

 4. Remove unwanted deps and upgrade everything else to the latest version

-5. Go for the Kata and "School" of choice
+5. Go for the Kata and "School" of choice.

 6. Run 'mvn clean verify' to start

+7. Kata for Today: Mars rover